Frequently Asked Questions

 What supplies or equipment do you bring to the birth?

-Midwives bring important medical equipment and supplies to support a low-risk home birth, including items for monitoring you and your baby’s vitals, managing bleeding, handling certain emergencies should they arise.
+Midwives bring important medical equipment, supplies, herbs and medications to support a low-risk home birth, including items to perform basic routine monitoring of you and your baby’s vitals, as well as manage abnormal bleeding, or other emergencies should they arise.
 These include anti-hemorrhagic medications, neonatal resuscitation set-up, IV Fluids, Oxygen, and more.
+We rarely have to use these, but they are on hand just in case.

 You’ll also purchase a small home birth kit with disposable, one-time-use items, which we’ll help you order in advance.

-We have a Birth Pool in a Box Mini (white), a Tubina Wild (Original) and an Earthside to choose from – Check out OUR POOLS!
+We have a Birth Pool in a Box Mini (white), a Tubina Wild (Original) and an Earthside to choose from – Check out the POOLS!

 What happens if I need to transfer to a hospital?